 When possible, come to class with your hard drive without any material on it.
-If the drive is brand new, make sure it is properly formatted before attending class.
-If necessary, see Andi Pacheco in tech support (SOC 004) for assistance.
+If the drive is brand new, we will properly format during class.
+For additional tech support contact Jillian Musielak (SOC 004 - OWL LAB) for assistance - 312.915.8830 / jmusielak@luc.edu